Division of Tribal Government Services

 Example of a Federal Charter (.pdf) - 84 KB

-Form 4432 - Indian Preference in Employment Information Collection Form & Instructions (.pdf) - 4.15 MB
+Form BIA 4432 - Verification of Indian Preference for Employment in the BIA and IHS - Form & Instructions (.pdf) - 4.15 MB

 Sample Constitution (.pdf) - 81 KB